bhuinda/mafia-web/notes.md

 Notes:

+Components that subscribe to the auth service:
+Auth, Home, Footer

 LobbyComponent and MatchComponent will have unique generated IDs that display in the route path.
 Implement auth guard so that only users assigned to a lobby/match can access them

 Roles: